The ONLY La Fortuna, Costa Rica Guide You Need

 Canyoneering

 If you are looking for a thrill, look no further than canyoneering in the Arenal area.
-You’ll rappel through waterfalls, and ford rivers, and enjoy zip line cables- all while enjoying volcano and waterfall views.
+You’ll rappel through waterfalls, ford rivers, and enjoy zip line cables- all while enjoying volcano and waterfall views.
 My favorite company for this is Maquique Adventures.

 Rafting/River Float